facebook

 When Do We Use MSCs

-At Swiss Medica, we use both donor and autologous mesenchymal stem cells.
+At Swiss Medica, we use both types of MSCs.

 Want to understand the difference between donor and autologous stem cells?
 Discover the details in our article.